 Amazon, for instance, has 2-day and even 2-hour shipping, as well as convenient pick-up options to a nearby locker.
 Walmart allows you to buy online and pick up in store –– as does Home Depot and a plethora of others.

 What can a non-Fortune 500 retailer do to keep up?

-Implement shipping software that will help your business meet your shoppers’ shipping and fulfillment needs, without taking a hit to your profit margin.
+Implement a shipping platform that will help your business meet your shoppers’ shipping and fulfillment needs, without taking a hit to your profit margin.

-These shipping software and technology companies are doing their part to help mid-market and small business retailers around the world compete more effectively with the shipping standards and expectations set by retail giants like Amazon and Walmart.
+These shipping software and technology companies are doing their part to help mid-market and small business retailers around the world streamline their shipping processes and compete more effectively with the standards and expectations set by retail giants like Amazon and Walmart.